-We propose to discuss the 1978 novel The House of God.
+We are discussing 1978 novel The House of God.
 A cult favorite among medical students and doctors, the book is a fictional account of the internship experience of author Samuel Shem at Beth Israel Hospital in 1973-1974.
 Funny, angry, and honest, the book spotlighted the injustices of medical training and the patient care of that era and was pilloried by establishment medicine years after publication for its razor-sharp truths.
-The JAMA Network this year produced a short documentary, The Making of The House of God, detailing the book’s origins and the people and events that inspired its stories.
-Does it hold up 40 years later?
+The JAMA Network, in 2019, produced a short documentary, The Making of The House of God, detailing the book’s origins and the people and events that inspired its stories.
+Does it hold up 40 plus years later?
 What has changed and what remains the same in medicine?
-We have assembled the production team and the author to address these and other questions.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.